ACC-2001: Introduction to Financial Accounting (3 hours)

 ACC-2101: Business Accounting for Leaders (3 hours)

 Business Accounting for Leaders is a sequel course to financial accounting.
 It explores the managerial aspects of accounting and the critical role of accounting in managing a business.
 The course introduces managerial accounting and internal reporting.
 Topics include the statement of cash flows, financial statement analysis, budgeting and variance analysis, job costing for the service sector and cost analysis for decision-making, debt financing, and the reporting of assets.
 The course emphasizes the identification and assignment of product costs, operation budgeting and planning, costs control, and management decision-making.
-Prerequisite: A grade of C or better in ACC-2001.
-Combined both ACC-2000 and ACC-2100 to become ACC-2101.
-Replaces: OMP-4601.
+Prerequisite: A grade of C or better in ACC 2001 (Introduction to Financial Accounting)

 ACC-2200: Accounting & Financial Management of Small Business (3 hours)